adam3smith/web-scraping/web-structure-basics.md

 * To select an element based on a different attribute, use `[attribute="value"]`, i.e. `[description="special-content"]`

 ### Exercise
-Looking at a specific UK MP, [Diane Abbott](https://www.parliament.uk/biographies/commons/ms-diane-abbott/172), what would the CSS selector be for her Constituency?
+Looking at a specific Assembly Member, [Khaleel Anderson](https://nyassembly.gov/mem/Khaleel-M-Anderson), what would the CSS selector be for his district?

 ### A Helpful Tool
 * There are many tools that can help you to generate CSS selectors.
 I like the css selector gadget, which comes as a [Chrome Extension](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en) and a [bookmarklet](https://selectorgadget.com/)
 * By allowing you to select elements in and out of the selection, it makes it easy to generate a CSS selector

 ### Exercise
-* Using the CSS Selector Gadget, on the [directory of MPs](https://www.parliament.uk/mps-lords-and-offices/mps/) find a CSS Selector that includes all letters at the top but nothing else.
+* Using the CSS Selector Gadget, on the [directory of the Assembly](https://nyassembly.gov/mem/) find a CSS Selector that includes all email addresses, but nothing else.

 * Caution: The CSS Selector Gadget is wonderfully helpful, but it *can* lead you astray by producing overly specific selectors.